On Mitigating the Utility-Loss in Differentially Private Learning: A new Perspective by a Geometrically Inspired Kernel Approach: Introduction

-Differential privacy~\citep{DBLP:journals/fttcs/DworkR14} is a standard framework to quantify the degree to which the data privacy of each individual in the dataset is preserved while releasing the output of any statistical analysis algorithm.
+Privacy-preserving machine learning is the central topic of this study.
+Differential privacy~\cite{DBLP:journals/fttcs/DworkR14} is a standard framework to quantify the degree to which the data privacy of each individual in the dataset is preserved while releasing the output of any statistical analysis algorithm.
 Differential privacy, being a property of an algorithm's data access mechanism, automatically provides protection against arbitrary privacy-leakage risks.
-The goal of protecting sensitive information (that is embedded in training data) from any leakage through machine learning models has been addressed within the framework of differential privacy~\citep{Abadi:2016:DLD:2976749.2978318,Phan:2016:DPP:3015812.3016005}.
-A differentially private mechanism to approximate a real-valued function is to perturb the function output via adding noise calibrated to the global \emph{sensitivity} of the function~\citep{10.1007/11681878_14}.
-An obvious effect of adding noise into an algorithm for preserving differential privacy is the loss in algorithm's accuracy.
+The goal of protecting sensitive information (that is embedded in training data) from any leakage through machine learning models has been addressed within the framework of differential privacy~\shortcite{Abadi:2016:DLD:2976749.2978318,Phan:2016:DPP:3015812.3016005}.
+The classical approach for designing differentially private algorithms is {\em output perturbation}, where the idea is to perturb the function output via adding noise calibrated to the global \emph{sensitivity} of the function~\shortcite{10.1007/11681878_14}.
+A common form of output perturbation is the {\em Gaussian mechanism}, where Gaussian noise calibrated to the $L2$ sensitivity is added.
+Differential privacy has been defined for functions and functional data~\shortcite{10.5555/2567709.2502603}.
+Specifically for functions in RKHS generated by the covariance kernel of the Gaussian process, the correct noise level is established by the sensitivity of the function in the RKHS norm~\cite{10.5555/2567709.2502603}.
 The iterative nature of machine learning algorithms causes a high cumulative privacy loss and thus a high amount of noise need to be added to compensate for the privacy loss.
-A \emph{moments accountant} method~\citep{Abadi:2016:DLD:2976749.2978318}, based on the properties of a \emph{privacy loss} random variable, has been suggested to keep track of the privacy loss incurred by successive iterations for composition analysis.
-As differential privacy remains immune to any post-processing of released output, the output data can be denoised using statistical estimation theory~\citep{DBLP:conf/icml/BalleW18}.
-It is not surprising that efforts have been made to optimize the privacy-accuracy tradeoff, e.g., the studies~\citep{Kumar/IWCFS2019,KUMAR202187} derive the probability density function of noise that minimizes the expected noise magnitude together with satisfying the sufficient conditions for $(\epsilon,\delta)-$differential privacy.
-The major limitation of the differentially private machine learning is that privacy is achieved at the considerable cost of accuracy.
+A \emph{moments accountant} method~\cite{Abadi:2016:DLD:2976749.2978318}, based on the properties of a \emph{privacy loss} random variable, has been suggested to keep track of the privacy loss incurred by successive iterations for composition analysis.
+The moments accountant method can be combined with the use of privacy amplification effect of subsampling to deal with the iterative algorithms~\shortcite{article}.